 A consultative selling approach requires active listening, problem-solving, and customized deals.

-Consultative sellers accept if the best solution isn’t from their company this time.
-They nurtured existing relationships for conversion in the long term.
+Consultative sellers also accept if the best solution for the customer isn’t from their company this time.
+Instead, they nurture existing relationships for conversion in the long term.

-Consultative selling works because it nurtures rapport and understanding, offering customers relief from high-pressure tactics.
+Consultative selling works because it builds rapport and understanding, offering customers relief from high-pressure tactics.

-According to a Garner survey, buyers who experience a self-driven learning path are 147% more likely to buy more than initially planned.
+In fact, a Garner survey found that buyers who experience a self-driven learning path are 147% more likely to buy more than initially planned.
+Why?
+Because they’re in control, well-informed, and confident in their decision.

-A consultative approach to sales gives buyers all the necessary information and time.
+This is why a consultative selling approach can be game-changing—it gives buyers all the necessary information and time to make the best choice.
 Even unqualified leads may turn into revenue later down the line.

-Customers view you as genuine and not pushy
+Customers view you as genuine rather than pushy

-A consultative sales strategy encourages asking questions and listening to responses, showing prospects that you understand their pain points.
+A consultative sales strategy is all about asking questions and listening to responses, showing prospects that you understand their pain points.

 Putting customers first shows the value your brand offers, even when your solution isn’t the right fit.
-It may not be a “yes” now but there is always next time.
+It may not be a “yes” now, but the door is open for future deals.

-Consultative sales teams put customer needs first, with sales professionals asking probing questions and adapting pitches to every lead.
+Instead, consultative sales teams put customer needs first instead of pushing a product from the get go, with sales professionals asking thoughtful questions, listening closely, and adapting pitches to every lead.

 Give customers what they want

-Let’s say you go to a restaurant and order a steak.
+Let’s say you go to a restaurant and order a steak, but the waiter brings you a tuna steak instead.

-Many sales teams fail because they try too hard to force a product or service down the prospect’s throats.
+Many sales teams struggle because they focus too much on pushing a product or service instead of actually solving their problem.

-Offering tailored solutions widens the net for more qualified leads — some might just take a bit more effort!
+This adaptability widens the net for more qualified leads — some deals might take a bit more effort, but the right solution is always worth it.

 Top benefits of consultative selling

-• Greater customer loyalty and retention: Reps communicate and interact with customers with authenticity.
-A recent survey found that 74% of customers are loyal when brands make them feel understood and valued.
+- Greater customer loyalty and retention: People stick with brands that make them feel understood.
+In fact, 74% of customers stay loyal when brands make them feel understood and valued.
 Finding a tailored solution shows that you care about them and not just revenue.

-• Higher win rates and conversion rates: Taking a customer-centric approach builds greater trust.
-Salesforce reports that 86% of business buyers are more likely to buy if they understand their goals.
+- More sales and higher conversions: Taking a customer-centric approach builds greater trust.
+According to Salesforce, 86% of business buyers are more likely to make a purchase when they feel their goals are understood.

-• Enhance the skills of your sales team: There’s less memorizing of pitches.
-Consultative selling requires your team to upskill.
-Consultative selling requires more of everything.
-More listening, more creative thinking, more problem-solving, and more touchpoints.
+- Smarter sales team: Memorizing pitches is a thing of the past.
+Consultative selling requires your team to upskill, meaning more listening, more creative thinking, more problem-solving, and more touchpoints.

 Consultative vs. solution selling: what’s the difference?

-Consultative salespeople must be quick on their feet and prepared to seize opportunities.
-At times, this requires an ability to be flexible and depart the standard pitch route.
+Consultative salespeople need to be quick on their feet and prepared to seize opportunities.
+This requires an ability to be flexible and ditch the standard pitch route.

-Taking a consultative approach allows your team to flex their problem-solving muscles and gain respect and trust from leads.
+Taking a consultative approach allows your team to flex their problem-solving muscles to gain respect and trust from potential customers.

 4 principles of consultative sales